HBull5/Photoshop-Reference/README.md

 - **Auto Color:** Click Layer you want to apply effect to > Click Image in top tool bar > select Auto Color
   - **NOTE:** No one of these automatic adjustments work the same all the time, its more of a try all three and pick the one that looks the best to you
 - **Vibrance:** Click the adjustments tab in the right hand toolbar > Choose Vibrance (5th Icon) > Adjust Slider to your liking
   - **NOTE:** Virbrance & saturation basically do the same thing except vibrance does a more blended approach where things that already have a lot of saturation don't become overly saturated.
+Saturation just makes everything more well, ya know saturated.

 ## Image Light Manipulation
 - Click the adjustments tab in the right hand toolbar > Choose Levels (2nd Icon) > Bring the two end arrows close to the first peak > Adjust the center one for preferred lightness/darkness that suites your design